jochu/vagrant-heroku-base/README.md

 to build on top this box.

 This was made because it's a smaller payload and it's easier to add new things to a minimal box than it is to change/upgrade a full-fledged box.
-This makes it easier to match moving targets like Heroku's postgresql version.
+This helps when matching moving targets like Heroku's Postgresql version.

   [basebox]: http://vagrantup.com/v1/docs/base_boxes.html
   [packaging]: http://vagrantup.com/v1/docs/getting-started/packaging.html